Manage multiple machines with Azure Update Manager

 For more information about each orchestration method see, automatic VM guest patching for Azure VMs.

-- Update installation status—by default, the tile shows the status for the last 30 days.
-Using the Time picker, you can choose a different range.
+- Update installation status: By default, the tile shows the status for the last 30 days.
+By using the Time picker, you can choose a different range.
 The values are:

-- Failed—is when one or more updates in the deployment have failed.
+- Failed: One or more updates in the deployment have failed.

-- Completed—is when the deployment ends successfully by the time range selected.
+- Completed: The deployment ends successfully by the time range selected.

-- Completed with warnings—is when the deployment is completed successfully but had warnings.
+- Completed with warnings: The deployment is completed successfully but had warnings.

-- In progress—is when the deployment is currently running.
+- In progress: The deployment is currently running.

-Select the Update status of machines or Patch orchestration configuration of Azure Virtual machines to go to the Machines page.
+- Select Update status of machines or Patch orchestration configuration of Azure virtual machines to go to the Machines page.

-Select the Update installation status, to go to the History page.
+- Select Update installation status to go to the History page.

 Summary of machine status

-Update management center (preview) in Azure enables you to browse information about your Azure VMs and Arc-enabled servers across your Azure subscriptions relevant to update management center (preview).
+Update Manager in Azure enables you to browse information about your Azure VMs and Arc-enabled servers across your Azure subscriptions relevant to Update Manager.
 The section shows how you can filter information to understand the update status of your machine resources, and for multiple machines, initiate an update assessment, update deployment, and manage their update settings.

-In the update management center (preview) page, select Machines from the left menu.
+In the Azure Update Manager page, select Machines from the left menu.

-On the page, the table lists all the machines in the specified subscription, and for each machine it helps you understand the following details that show up based on the latest assessment.
+The table lists all the machines in the specified subscription, and for each machine it helps you understand the following details that show up based on the latest assessment: